 • Williamstown Hospital received $90,000 to upgrade their medical equipment from the 2021-22 Medical Equipment High Value Statewide Replacement Fund Project/deliverables.

 • The more than $1.5 billion new Footscray Hospital is one of the state’s largest ever health infrastructure projects.
 Located on the corner of Geelong and Ballarat Roads, the new Footscray Hospital will support the increasing demand from Melbourne’s booming western suburbs, ensuring families can get the care they need close to home.
 Building a bigger and better Footscray Hospital will cut wait times and reduce pressure on nearby hospitals.
 With an increase of nearly 200 beds, the new hospital will treat approximately 15,000 additional patients and enable around 20,000 additional people to be seen by the emergency department each year.
-Construction of the new Footscray Hospital is underway and on track to be completed in late 2025.
+Construction of the new Footscray Hospital is underway and on track to be completed in early 2026.

 • $53,592 in funding from the Growing Victoria’s botanic Gardens Grants Program will support the rejuvenation of the iconic Williamstown Botanic Gardens.